Jonathan Stewart not worried about losing carries to Christian McCaffrey

 "I think I'm pretty good at catching the ball out of the backfield," he said.

-Stewart also isn't concerned that his statistics will begin to drop like many 30-year-old backs.
-If anything, he believes his career has been extended because of injuries that limited him to 15 games in 2012-13.
+Stewart also isn't concerned that his statistics will begin to drop like those of many 30-year-old backs.
+If anything, he says his career has been extended because of injuries that limited him to 15 games in 2012-13.

 Sharing the load with Williams early in his career also could help.